 You might also ask if they have recently taken or are currently taking any continuing education workshops or seminars for real estate.
 There is always more to learn, and we agents all need to stay sharp and passionate about our business.

 10. What is your process of educating your clients about the market and the process?

-Majority of real estate agents are winging it or using the materials their brokerages provided for them.
+The majority of real estate agents are winging it or using the materials their brokerages provided for them.
 Here at Team Diva we have a very intense intake process that helps us to get to the heart of what type of home is going to best fit your needs.
-If you are a Team Diva client here is what you can expect.
+If you are a Team Diva client, here is what you can expect: